eugenioenko/interpreter/readme.md

 ### Arrays
 Arrays are instances of ArrayEntinty objects.
-- Accesing the indices with a number returns the array values.
+- Accesing with a number index returns the array values.
+- Accesing with a range index returns a slice of the array.
-- Accesing the indices with a string returns the object property.
+- Accesing with a string index returns the object property.
 ```
     let x = [1, 20, 300];
     let y = [100, x[1]];